Providers

 fromProviderWithDomain

-Create with a named domain for test isolation.
-Each domain gets its own client:
+Create with a named domain.
+Each domain gets its own client, useful for segmenting feature flag configuration:

 val layer = FeatureFlags.fromProviderWithDomain(provider, "my-service")